 Yudu Technology Listed by thegentlemen Ransomware Group

 Public reporting indicates that Yudu Technology, founded in 2008 in Zhubei, Taiwan, specializes in commercial computing hardware, generative AI solutions, on-premise AI infrastructure, and customized digital transformation services.
 The company partners with major technology brands to deliver enterprise-grade AI implementations.
 Available reporting describes the incident as a ransomware attack in which internal files were taken.
-The exact number of people whose data was exposed remains unknown, and the specific types of records stolen have not been detailed in public listings.
+The exact number of people whose data may have been exposed remains unknown, and the specific types of records stolen have not been detailed in public listings.
 The listing appeared on the group’s leak site on June 18, 2026, following the pattern the group uses to pressure victims.

 Why This Matters for You and Your Family